probonopd/static-appimage/README.md

 # Introduction

 This is a barebones alternative [AppImage](https://github.com/probonopd/AppImageKit) [type 2](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#type-2-image-format) runtime (image loader) and image maker.
-The image is an application and a ZIP archive (__TODO: Change to zstd squashfs__).
+The image is an application and a ZIP archive (__TODO: Change to zstd squashfs or another high-performace, high-compression image format__).

 # Usage